0xcad/free_to_play/notes.md

 MISC TODO:
 * join/leave user websockets on login?
 * keep track of which users have played before in PlayInstance ManyToMany + put that in UserSerializer...

+Admin panel:
+* The admin user should have a desktop interface that shows chat (and mute/kick controls), everyone in the audience, how much total has been spent/gems in circulation, inventory, game state.
+They should be able to change status of PlayInstance.
+* They should be able to get a QR code for the current active game

+## 2025-06-06
+* fix frontend join code + username bug
+* join code frontend
+* protected routes, kinda, in that game forces user to be joined :shrug:
+* notifications with toastify
+* game waiting indicator -- until the game starts, on all pages in the game layout, show a waiting spinner. when the game starts, navigate to the game screen and send a notification

+next TODO:
+* add backend permission for is joined + is authenticated for play views, chat views
+* consider -- play model view set?

+* chat messages should be a dictionary of id -> message, for ease of updating
+* chat show prev messages button with cursor pagination
+* send/receive chat messages + websockets